IvanovIv88/SoftUni/Programming Fundamentals - January 2018/10.RegularExpressions(REGEX)/README.md

 ![Not fount](/Programming%20Fundamentals%20-%20January%202018/source/regex1.PNG)

-## 01.Extract emails
+## 04. Extract emails
 You have to make a weather forecast about the weather depending on strings, which you receive from the console.
 Every string consists of data about the city, average temperature and weather type.
 You will receive strings until you receive the command “end”.
 Every valid weather forecast consists of:
-- Two Latin capital letters, which represent the code of the city.
+- **Two Latin capital letters**, which represent the code of the city.
-- Immediately followed by a floating-point number, which will represent the average temperature.
+- **Immediately followed** by a **floating-point** number, which will represent the average temperature.
 Numbers without a floating point are not considered valid.
-- Followed by the type of weather, which will consist of uppercase and lowercase Latin letters, starts immediately after the temperature and ends at the first occurrence of the sign ‘|’.
+- Followed by the type of weather, which will consist of uppercase and lowercase Latin letters, starts immediately after the temperature and ends at the first occurrence of the sign ‘ **|** ’.

 If you receive input, which does not follow the rules above – ignore it.
 If you receive a new temperature and/or type of weather for a city, which already exists – rewrite the previous values.